-In the event that the investigation determines (in a Formal Investigation) or preliminarily determines (in a DOE Grievance Process) that a Senate faculty respondent is responsible for violating the SVSH Policy, the Chancellor or Chancellor's designee will engage the campus Peer Review Committee to advise on appropriate resolution.
+In the event that the Title IX-investigation finds determines (in a Formal Investigation) or preliminarily determines (in a DOE Grievance Process) that athe respondent is responsible for violating the SVSH Policy, the respondent's supervisor or other appropriate administrative authority will propose a decision regarding how to resolve the matter.
+The proposal must be submitted to the Chancellor's designee for review and approval.